Uniform price auction with quantity constraints

 A bidder's strategy is a mapping from his/her value and the bidding history to the decision to drop out.
-Formally, bidder $i$'s (pure) strategy at time $t$ when he/she is still active is $s_i(v_i, p^*, N_t, b)$, where $v_i$ is bidder $i$'s value, $p^*$ is the provisional price, $N_t$ is the set of active bidders at the beginning of $t$, and $b$ is the current price.
-Observe that the strategy does not depend on time $t$ in an essential way: All that a bidder needs to know is the provisional price, the set of active bidders, and the current price.\note{Hence, we restrict our attention to stationary strategies without loss of generality since the underlying environment is stationary, i.e., does not evolve over time.} The action $s_i(v_i, p^*, N_t, b)$ belongs to the set $\{0, 1\}$, where $0$ stands for `drop out' and $1$ stands for `remain active'.
+Formally, bidder $i$'s (pure) strategy at time $t$ when he/she is still active is $s_i(v_i, h_t)$, where $v_i$ is bidder $i$'s value and $h_t$ is a bidding history at the beginning of time $t$.
+The action $s_i(v_i, h_t)$ belongs to the set $\{0, 1\}$, where $0$ stands for `drop out' and $1$ stands for `remain active'.
 The action is irreversible.
-Thus, $s_i(v_i, p^* = 0, N_0 = N(0), b=0) = 1$, and once it has dropped to $0$, it stays at $0$ forever.
+Thus, $s_i(v_i, h_0) = 1$, and once it has dropped to $0$, it stays at $0$ forever.